 Our selection for the best bib for most babies is the Happy Healthy Parent Silicone Bib, which blew us away with its ease of cleaning.
 A quick rinse or wipe-down with a sponge cleaned the bib of gunk, grime and smashed sweet potatoes with ease.
 For nights when the menu called for spaghetti, we simply tossed the bib on the top rack of the dishwasher.
 This extra-thorough cleaning yielded a bib that looked and felt like new.

 This bib’s neckband has three buttons with four slits providing the most secure clasping and a broad size range that comfortably fit an undersized eight month old and a two year old.

 The simple color options were a nice bonus.
-Amazon offers three options: boys (red and blue), girls (pink and purple) and gender neutral (lime green and turquoise).
-The bibs are sold in sets of two for $20, putting them in the bracket of most expensive bibs, but based on the number of uses a great bib will see in its lifetime, the price is easily warranted.
+The bibs are available in red, blue, pink, purple, lime green, and turquoise.
+They are sold in sets of two and are a little expensive relative to other options, but based on the number of uses these bibs can handle the price is easily warranted.
 The manufacturer Happy Healthy Parents offers a lifetime guarantee in the event that one needs to be replaced.

 During our tests, we had our childcare providers write down their thoughts on the bib.
 This quote pretty much sums it up: